kodecocodes/swift-algorithm-club/Topological Sort/README.markdown

 ![Example](Images/Algorithms.png)

 If we consider each algorithm to be a vertex in the graph you can clearly see the dependencies between them.
 To learn something you might have to know something else first.
-This is exactly what topological sort is used for -- it will sort things out such that you know what to do first.
+This is exactly what topological sort is used for -- it will sort things out so that you know what to do first.

 ## How does it work?